 As you begin the college search process, you will need to gather various information about each school you are interested in.
 Choosing a college is often not an easy process as you must evaluate each school on several criteria.
 As you research each college, you can find information on websites or from talking to current students and alumni.
-Nonetheless, one of the best ways to get to know a college and learn what they can do for you is to contact a college admissions counselor with a list of questions to ask college admissions.
+Nonetheless, one of the best ways to get to know a college and learn what they can do for you is to contact a college admissions counselor with a list of good questions to ask college admissions.

 When you contact a college admissions counselor, whether, through email, a phone call, or video, you should have a list of questions ready to ask.
 However, with so much to learn, it can be difficult to limit your question list to those most important to your college search.

 If you need help curating this list, then you’ve come to the right place.
-In this article, you will find the 10 top questions to ask college admissions counselors when conducting your college search.
+In this article, you will find 10 good questions to ask college admissions counselors when conducting your college search.
 We list these questions below, along with a short description of what kind of information you’re looking for with each question.
 Finally, at the end of the article, we will briefly discuss the best ways to contact college admissions counselors to ask your questions.

 10 Good Questions to Ask College Admissions